VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 > Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-The big claim to fame for go is, well `go`, which let's you do really easy threading. (https://gobyexample.com/goroutines)
+The big claim to fame for go is, well `go`, which lets you do really easy threading. (https://gobyexample.com/goroutines)

 Other sources to learn Go: